briandconnelly/nicheconstruct/paper/03_methods.md

 Because the population lattice has boundaries, patches located on the periphery have smaller neighborhoods.
 Individuals emigrate with probability $m$, which means larger subpopulations produce more emigrants.
 Through immigration, subpopulations can exceed $S_{max}$ individuals.
-As described below, however, this increase in population size is temporary.
+As described below, however, this increase in subpopulation size is temporary.

-### Population Initialization and Simulation
+### Population Initialization, Dilution, and Simulation Cycle

 Following @HANKSHAW, we begin simulations with sparse populations.
 Subpopulations are first seeded at all patches with cooperator proportion $p_{0}$ and size $S(p_{0})$.